 We’ve put together this guide to help you get to know the main terms in your contract for the supply of electricity or gas (or both) by us to you and the collection of Green Deal charges (where applicable).
-To get an up-to-date copy of the full standard terms and conditions and the document setting out how we will use your personal data please refer to npower.com/terms or call our Customer Services Team to request a copy on 0800 073 3000* or 0330 100 3000*.
+To get an up-to-date copy of the full standard terms and conditions and the document setting out how we will use your personal data please refer to our terms and conditions or call our Customer Services Team to request a copy on 0800 073 3000* or 0330 100 3000*.

 If you have signed up to one of our non-standard products such as a fixed term contract you will also receive a “Tariff Guide” relating to that product which will set out the additional key contractual terms for that product.

 The charges for your supply of gas or electricity are set out in this letter/annual summary/bill (as applicable).
 They will differ depending on your location, your method of payment and whether or not you take your mains electricity or gas (or both) from us, and will be variable or fixed depending upon the terms and conditions of your contract/tariff.

 You will be required to pay a daily standing charge which applies no matter how much energy you use.
 We are permitted to change the terms of your contract in certain circumstances but if the change is to your disadvantage we must give you at least 30 days prior notice of that change.